Applications for the 2022 Internship Grant Season are now closed — thank you so much to all those who applied!

-In 2022 we will continue to award grants of $3,000 to expand WNDB efforts to diversify the publishing industry.
+In 2022 we will award 25 grants of $3,000 to expand WNDB efforts to diversify the publishing industry — 14 grants for a children's publishing focus and 11 grants for an adult publishing focus.
 Internship positions must take place between June 1st and August 31st, 2022.
 In addition to the grant award, grantees are expected to attend various events throughout the summer including an introductory Internship Grant Bootcamp, various professional development and networking events, publishing panels, organized partner mentor/mentee meetings, and an exit interview/testimonial of the program.

 Due to the COVID-19 pandemic and its impact on the publishing industry, WNDB adapted the Internship Grant Program to better serve applicants and our publishing partners.
 For Summer 2022, remote positions are permitted.

 You can check the eligibility guidelines, or you can contact us at email@example.com with specific queries.

 We define “diverse background” according to our mission statement:

 We recognize all diverse experiences, including (but not limited to) LGBTQIA+, Native, people of color, gender diversity, people with disabilities*, and ethnic, cultural, and religious minorities.

 *We subscribe to a broad definition of disability, which includes but is not limited to physical, sensory, cognitive, intellectual, or developmental disabilities, chronic conditions, and mental illnesses (this may also include addiction).
 Furthermore, we subscribe to a social model of disability, which presents disability as created by barriers in the social environment, due to lack of equal access, stereotyping, and other forms of marginalization.